hongqianl/recipe-website/README.md

 2. Push the code to the repository
 3. Enable GitHub Pages in the repository settings, selecting the build folder as the source

-## Recipe
+## Live Site

-See the website for the full recipe.
+The website is hosted at https://hongqianl.github.io/recipe-website

 ### Analyzing the Bundle Size